Pfizer v Orifarm: SPCs and parallel imports

 Since 2000, the European Union has expanded from 17 to 28 member states.
 The integration of those states has given rise to a number of issues in the field of intellectual property.
 With regard to supplementary protection certificates (SPCs), one issue which has arisen is whether the holder of an SPC could prevent the import of a product into an existing member state from a new member state where it could not have been given patent protection in the new member state before accession.

-In Pfizer Ireland Pharmaceuticals, Operations Support Group v Orifarm GmbH (Case C-681/16), the Court of Justice of the European Union has addressed this question, answering broadly in the affirmative.
+In Pfizer Ireland Pharmaceuticals, Operations Support Group v Orifarm GmbH (C-681/16), the Court of Justice of the European Union (CJEU) has addressed this question, answering broadly in the affirmative.

-Pfizer was the owner of an SPC covering the protein etanercept based on European patent No 0 939 121 and the marketing authorisation for Enbrel.
-In October 2012, the German Patent and Trade Mark Office granted a paediatric extension of the SPC to August 2015 under Regulation No 1901/2006.
+Pfizer was the owner of an SPC covering the protein etanercept based on European patent No 0 939 121 and the marketing authorisation for Enbrel (etanercept).
+In October 2012, the German Patent and Trade Mark Office granted a paediatric extension of the SPC to August 2015 under Regulation No 1901/2006 (the Paediatric Regulation).

 Pfizer manufactured Enbrel in Germany and marketed it in several other countries for the treatment of arthritis.
 Orifarm operated as a parallel importer of medicinal products.

 In 2012 Orifarm notified Pfizer of its intention to carry out parallel imports mainly from Estonia and Latvia and, from February 2015, from Bulgaria, the Czech Republic, Hungary, Poland, Romania, Slovakia and Slovenia.
 Pfizer objected.